 - Claw Toes.
 Much like mallet and hammertoes, claw toes feature abnormal bending.
 There are two big differences, however.
 The first is claw toes have more than a single bend.
 There is an upward bend at the base of the toe, along with downward bends in both of the other toe joints.
 The other difference is that this condition will often affect all four of the smaller toes at the same time.

 If you experience any of these abnormalities, come visit Advanced Foot and Ankle for professional care.
-Early treatment is best, so contact us today by calling (208) 731-6321 to reach our Twin Falls, ID office or (208) 312-4646 in Burley, or request your appointment online for either location.
+Early treatment is best, so contact us today by calling (208) 731-6321 to reach our Twin Falls, ID office.